wlh18/html-css-1/README.md

 ### Visualizing HTML/CSS

-Beginner developers often struggle with bridging the gap between a mockup, and writing actual code.
+Beginner developers often struggle with bridging the gap between a mockup and writing actual code.
 One helpful approach is to visualize HTML/CSS in terms of boxes and containers.
 Examine the following code:

 ```html
 <body>